Tawhid07/CSE423-project/README.md

-# CSE423-project
+# CSE423-project : Computer Graphics
-Made a diamond catcher game with openGL
+Made a diamond catcher game and Shoot the circles with openGL